BACK TO CONTENTS

 Detailed differences found between civil and military bikes are given on the civil versus military pages, see 16H and Big 4

 When reading sales advertisements, be suspicious about what is offered, assuming that you want to buy a genuine bike!
-Newer frames with older engines or the other way around do however not mean it is not genuine, as long as the engines and frames are according to the 1937 specification or the variations there off.
+Newer frames with older engines or the other way around do however not mean it is not genuine, as long as the engines and frames are according to the 1936 specification or the variations there off.
 The only thing not physically altered between the early and late 16H model engines was the application of a dust cover only over the valve stems/springs.
 The cover changed from aluminium to pressed steel and the screw changed from round knob to a winged knob, but the cylinder remained basically the same apart from thicker mounting flanges on the later engines.
 Oil tight enclosed valves were not used.

 Frame parts and accessories did change considerably.
 Many variations and combinations thereof can be seen in contemporary pictures.
 It helps to have proper contemporary parts mounted to a bike when you buy it as it relieves the search for them.

-If you are really looking for a genuine, prewar, civilian 16H, the most important give away is the saddle spring mounting.
+If you are looking for a genuine, prewar, civilian 16H, the most important give away is the saddle spring mounting.
 Starting with model year 1936, all civilian bikes had side mounted saddle springs.
 So whatever "1937" or later motorcycles being offered as civilian, but sporting the vertical saddle spring studs is an ex- military bike by definition.

 Whatever you buy, be observant, don't let the seller make your decision.
 It is a gamble even when you know the previous owner (which is not necessarily the previous "owner") .
 Remember that military/WD 16H's were made between 1936 and 1945.
 Anything before 1936 is impossible as the Army did not order them yet (excluding the single items bought/used by the Army for evaluation purposes).
 Anything after 1945 is extremely unlikely as it is totally out of scope of post war military thinking and illogical in view of the surplus of transports available at the time.